 Underlying the topsoil at boring locations BH1 and BH2, and the silt and clay in BH3 - BH6, a deposit of silt and sand till was encountered, and extended to depths ranging from 2.06 to 6.10 (end of explorations depths).
 It generally consisted of having trace clay, some gravel sized stone, and can be described as greyish brown to brownish grey in colour.
-The recorded SPT "N" values of this deposit varied from 6 to 83, indicating the deposit is compact to very dense in relative density.
-The natural moisture content was found varying between 8 and 15%.
+The recorded SPT "N" values within this deposit varied from 6 to 39, indicating the deposit is loose to dense in relative density.
+The "N" values for SS1-4 and SS2-3 indicate the presence for a large boulder within the till material, or possible bedrock and are not a representative of the compactness.
+The "N" value for SS6-4 is considered an outlier and is not representative of the material.
+The natural moisture content was found varying between 8 and 36%.